owncast/owncast.github.io/content/docs/troubleshooting.md

 The chat is only enabled when a stream is active.
 This is to stop drive-by spammy chat messages by people when no stream is taking place.

-If you're using nginx (or possibly other web proxies) in front of your Owncast instance make sure it is configured properly to support websockets.
-By default it does not pass along the websocket properly.
-Please visit [the nginx documentation](https://nginx.org/en/docs/http/websocket.html) to make sure websocket support is configured properly to support Owncast chat.
+If you're using a proxy in front of your Owncast instance make sure it is configured properly to support websockets.
+By default some do not pass along the websocket properly.
+Read [your proxy documentation](/docs/sslproxies) to make sure websocket support is configured properly to support Owncast chat.

 ## Misc video issues